-The National Animal Health Reporting System (NAHRS) is a joint effort of the United States Animal Health Association (USAHA), American Association of Veterinary Laboratory Diagnosticians (AAVLD), and USDA-APHIS.
-NAHRS is designed to collect data from chief State animal health officials on the presence of confirmed World Organization for Animal Health (OIE) -reportable diseases and other diseases of interest in specific livestock, poultry, and aquaculture species in the United States.
+The National Animal Health Reporting System (NAHRS) was initially a joint effort of the United States Animal Health Association (USAHA), American Association of Veterinary Laboratory Diagnosticians (AAVLD), and USDA-APHIS.
+NAHRS is designed to collect data from chief State animal health officials on the presence of confirmed World Organization for Animal Health (OIE) -reportable diseases in specific livestock, poultry, and aquaculture species in the United States.
+Starting in 2013, the NAHRS Steering Committee approved the NAHRS reportable disease list be modified to a National List of Reportable Animal Diseases (NLRAD) – NAHRS reportable disease list.
+The NLRAD-NAHRS reportable disease list includes all OIE-reportable diseases and other diseases of interest.
 NAHRS functions under the direction of the NAHRS Steering Committee and is managed by the USDA-APHIS-VS.

 How NAHRS Information is Used

 NAHRS provides key information that is used to complete the 6-month and annual reports that the U.S. is required to submit to the World Organization for Animal Health (OIE).
 Additional information is also used to compile the reports.

 USDA uses NAHRS information in U.S. trade negotiations and to respond to inquiries or audits from trade partners.
 In these instances, NAHRS demonstrates the integrated, comprehensive, and transparent nature of disease surveillance and reporting in the U.S. By providing timely summary-level information on animal health status to our trading partners, NAHRS helps protect the U.S. share of the global market for animals and animal products.